-5.16 While it is accepted that the media party is not able to relinquish editorial control, it must undertake to build a relationship of trust with all those that they record so that any problems can be dealt with as and when they occur.

-5.17 During off-line editing, the media party must arrange a viewing at a mutually convenient time to show a "rough cut" to the presiding judge of the material that is proposed to be broadcast in order that he, or she, may be satisfied that this Protocol has been adhered to.

-5.18 A representative of the Judicial Office for Scotland must also have an opportunity to view rough cuts of the proposed broadcast at a date and time agreed with the media party.

-5.19 The media party must amend any genuine errors of fact, or breaches of the Protocol and any further conditions, brought to their attention at these viewings and must consider any other comments regarding fairness and accuracy in good faith in accordance with their obligations under the Ofcom Broadcasting Code.

-5.20 No part of the documentary recording can be broadcast until after the viewings outlined above have been completed.

-5.21 No information obtained during recording, which is either confidential or otherwise exempt from disclosure under Scots law, may be broadcast or otherwise disseminated.
+- 5.15 While it is accepted that the media party is not able to relinquish editorial control, it must undertake to build a relationship of trust with all those that they record so that any problems can be dealt with as and when they occur. - 5.16 During off-line editing, the media party must arrange a viewing at a mutually convenient time to show a "rough cut" to the presiding judge of the material that is proposed to be broadcast in order that he, or she, may be satisfied that this Protocol has been adhered to. - 5.17 A representative of the Judicial Office for Scotland must also have an opportunity to view rough cuts of the proposed broadcast at a date and time agreed with the media party. - 5.18 The media party must amend any genuine errors of fact brought to their attention at these viewings and must consider any other comments regarding fairness and accuracy in good faith in accordance with their obligations under the Ofcom Broadcasting Code. - 5.19 No part of the documentary recording can be broadcast until after the viewings outlined above have been completed. - 5.20 No information obtained during recording, which is either confidential or otherwise exempt from disclosure under Scots law, may be broadcast or otherwise disseminated.